danieldkim/active-columns/README.md

 columns of the master User object in the Users1 column family.

 Note that you can also specify fixed names at the super column level.
-Doing so would cause Active Columns to return the data in this more collapsed form:
+Doing so for **StateUsers1** would cause Active Columns to return the data in this more collapsed form:

     {
       key: "NY",